Homeschool Picture Study

 Prompt conversation through discussion questions.

 Ask your child a few observation questions about the artwork.
 Try to keep the questions open-ended and remind your child that there are no wrong answers.
-Here are some questions as an example:
+For example, you could ask:

 Do an artist study.